Second-Half Turnovers, Poor Shot Making Cost BC at Louisville

 Louisville kept its distance as it heated up from deep.
 The Cardinals were 5-of-11 from downtown in the second half.

-A Mason Faulkner 3-pointer put the game out of reach with 2:55 left, and a spinning El Ellis drilled the dagger out of an inbound pass to extend Louisville’s lead to 63-49.
+A Mason Faulkner 3-pointer put the game out of reach with 2:55 left, and a spinning El Ellis drilled the dagger out of an inbound pass, extending Louisville’s lead to 63-49.

 The Cardinals went up by as many as 16 late in the second half of the victory.

 When all was said and done, BC rounded out the night 29.2% from the floor and 12-of-22 from the charity stripe.
-The effort was there for the Eagles and, at times, so was the production.
-It wasn’t enough on the road against one of the ACC’s better squads.
+The effort was there for the Eagles, yet it wasn’t enough on the road against one of the ACC’s better squads.

 “Gotta continue to work to try to get better so that we can play a complete 40-minute game where we taking care of the ball, we executing and we getting stops,” Grant said.
 “We haven’t been able to do all of those things in the same game.